zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Christine says, “Those organs are part of me.”
 Saul  says, “But you won’t need them when you’re dead and there are long waiting li sts at eye banks and organ registries.”
 A “waiting list” is a long list of peo ple who want something but there isn’t enough of that something.
 So they have to wai t for it.
 You can have a waiting list for all sorts of things.
 At our colleg es and universities, sometimes there aren’t enough spaces in the classroom, and so  some courses have waiting lists.
 You have to wait and hope that there will b e room in the class for you.

 Many people need organs and so, there are waiting l ists for organ transplants.
 One kind of place where people put their name down,  we might say – where they join a waiting list – is an eye bank.
-An “eye bank”  (bank) is a place that stores what are called “corneas,” parts of an eye  that ar e taken from the bodies of people who have died.
+An “eye bank”  (bank) is a place that stores what are called “corneas,” parts of an eye  that are taken from the bodies of people who have died.
 And they use these to help pe ople who are living see better.
 An “organ registry” (registry) is an offici al list of people waiting for organs.
 A “registry” is any sort of official list or record .
 We also use this term when we are talking about legal matters.
 We might talk about an  official registry with the government – an official list of people.

 Saul says, “Your organ donation might be the differ ence between life and death for somebody.”
 The phrase “the difference between l ife and death” here means that something is so important, it could decide whe ther someone lives or dies.
 It